h2r/burlap_rosbridge/README.md

 	String stateTopic = "/burlap_state";
 	String actionTopic = "/burlap_action";

-	//create environment
-	RosEnvironment env = new RosEnvironment(domain, uri, stateTopic, actionTopic, 2000);
+	//create environment with 2000ms (2s) action execution time RosEnvironment env = new RosEnvironment(domain, uri, stateTopic, actionTopic, 2000);
 	env.blockUntilStateReceived();

-	//create a domain wrapper of the environment to handle policy execution DomainEnvironmentWrapper envDomainWrapper = new DomainEnvironmentWrapper(domain, env);
+	//create a domain wrapper of the environment so that wrapped domain's actions go to
+	//to the environment, rather than the normal GridWorld action simulator code.
+	DomainEnvironmentWrapper envDomainWrapper = new DomainEnvironmentWrapper(domain, env);
 	final Domain envDomain = envDomainWrapper.generateDomain();

-	//create a random policy for control
-	Policy randPolicy = new Policy.RandomPolicy(envDomain);
+	//create a random policy for control that connects to the environment wrapped domai Policy randPolicy = new Policy.RandomPolicy(envDomain);

 	//begin behavior for 100 steps (200 seconds)